saimouli/saimouli.github.io/content/post/probability_robotics_review/index.md

 ## Introduction

-In this blog post, I will go over some of the fundamental statistics that every roboticist will encounter when working or studying.
-I am assuming the audience will have knowledge of high school statistics and are familiar with the basic probability theory.
-At first, probability definitions are introduced and will continue to introduce common definitions and end with the Bayes probability theory.
-I am pumped, let's get started!
+In this blog post, I will go over some of the fundamental statistics that every roboticist will encounter at some point in their life.
+I am assuming the audience will know basic high school statistics and probability theory.

 ## Motivation

 No sensor is perfect!
-Imagine Rami bot, a romba like robot with a sonar distance sensor attached.
+Imagine Rami bot, a rumba-like robot with a sonar distance sensor attached.
 Using the sensor we wanted to predict where the obstacles are with respect to the world frame (start point of the Rami).
-Since the sensor is not perfect, it might be noisy and predict the obstacle distance to be 1ft short than what it actually is.
-To help improve Rami's obstacle estimates being able to quantify the obstacles location is important not to crash.
-For example, it would be helpful to Rami if we can say that the obstacle is +/- 0.5 ft with a confidence of 90% is helpful to predict and plan a route compared to the deterministic value we get from the noisy measurements.
+Since the sensor is not perfect, it might be noisy and predict the obstacle distance to be 1ft short than what it is.
+To help improve Rami's obstacle estimates being able to quantify the location of the obstacle is important not to crash.
+For example, it would be helpful to Rami if we can say that the obstacle is +/- 0.5 ft with a confidence of 90% is helpful to predict and plan a possible route compared to the deterministic value we get from the noisy measurements.
 This framework can be achieved using probability theory.
 Enough of the imagination, let's get to the cake.

 ## Axiomatic Probability Theory